andreyzhd/MEGSim/README.md

+## Overview
+This repository contain the code needed to reproduce the results described in the paper on MEG sensor array optimization by Zhdanov, Nurminen, Iivanainen and Taulu expected to be published somewhen around 2023.

+The code is written in Python and uses Anaconda for installation.

-## Instructions for use (for conda)
+## Instructions for use

-- Create and activate a suitable Python environment
+The instructions assume that you have Anaconda installed.

+### Installation
-    - Easiest way is to download `environment.yml` from the package root and run `conda env create`
+- Create the conda environment.
+From the root folder of this repository (the one that contains `environment.yml`) run `conda env create`
 - Activate the environment by `conda activate megsim`
-- Clone repository and cd into the directory
-- Install package by `pip install -e .`
+- Install the package by `pip install -e .` from the root folder

-- You should now be able to run plotting scripts etc.
-- Package can be updated simply by `git pull`
+### Running
+- Run the optimizations for the 2D and 3D imaging volumes.
+From the `opt` subfolder run `python opt_run_2D.py /path/to/output/folder` (for the 2D imaging volume) or `python opt_run_3D.py /path/to/output/folder` (for the 3D imaging volume).
+The optimization process will run for several days and save the results to the  `/path/to/output/folder`.
+- Reproduce the paper's figures by running the scripts from the `make_figures` subfolder.
+The scripts receive the path to the optimization results as a command-line parameter.
+For example, if you have your optimization results in the `/path/to/output/folder`, you can view the sensor geometry progression by running `python sens_geom_opt.py /path/to/output/folder`

+Note, that you don't need to wait for the optimization process to finish to start looking at the results.
+The optimization saves intermediate results to the output folder as it progresses; the scripts from the `make_figures` subfolder can read and visualize partial results.

+For more information see the comments in the files.

 ## Notes